fire1ce/3os.org/docs/android/jadx-decompiler.md

 # JADX - Dex to Java Decompiler

+Github Repository: [skylot-jadx][jadx-github-repository-url]{target="\_blank"}

+## About JADX

 Command line and GUI tools for producing Java source code from Android Dex and Apk files

-Github Repository: [skylot-jadx][jadx-github-repository-url]{target="\_blank"}

 :exclamation::exclamation::exclamation: Please note that in most cases **jadx** can't decompile all 100% of the code, so errors will occur.
 Check [Troubleshooting guide](https://github.com/skylot/jadx/wiki/Troubleshooting-Q&A#decompilation-issues) for workarounds